-Although face to face offers many more options in regards to having the therapist in front of the client, and there’s more than verbal language to work with, it can also work against those clients with an introvert character or those that want to keep quiet about attending therapy.
+Although face to face offers many more options in regards to having the therapist in front of the client, and there’s more than verbal language to work with, it can also work against those clients with an introverted character or those that want to keep quiet about attending therapy.

 A face to face appointment could make them freeze at the thought of opening up to an unknown person for the first time.

-The anonymity and diverse types of online therapy (from text-based to video) will provide solace to those that don’t want to talk about in person.
+The anonymity and diverse types of online therapy (from text-based to video) will provide solace to those that don’t want to talk about it in person.